tentjs/tent/lib/ideas.md

 ## To-do

-- Find a way to only append styles  if the element is visible on the screen.
+- Find a way to only append styles  if the element is visible.
+- Don't re-render styles if they already exist.
 - ~~Store uuid's for scoped styles, and check if it exists when creating new ones.~~

 ## Mounted